Founder note · Updated 2 June 2026

 • If a claim cannot be quoted as a self-contained block, most systems will ignore it or paraphrase it incorrectly.1

-• Use schema to confirm what the page is (BlogPosting/FAQ/Breadcrumbs), but keep it aligned with visible content.12
+• Use schema to confirm what the page is (BlogPosting/FAQ/Breadcrumbs), but keep it aligned with visible content and the specific Schema.org type.567

-• After publishing: update sitemap + feed, submit IndexNow after deploy, then measure prompt coverage and citations weekly.2
+• After publishing: update sitemap + feed, submit IndexNow after deploy, then measure prompt coverage and citations weekly.28

 Definition